fastoch/Networking/IP_Subnetting.md

 - a specific number of hosts
 - a specific number of subnets

-Number of hosts = 2 to the power of n minus 2, where n is the number of host bits (zeros) in the subnet mask
-Number of subnets = 2 to the power of n, where n is the number of network bits (ones) in the subnet mask

-We subtract 2 to calculate the number of hosts because we must allocate 1 address for the subnet and 1 for the broadcast.

-**Example**: 10.1.1.0/24
+**Example 1**: 10.1.1.0/24
 Split this into smaller subnets, each subnet needs to support 14 machines.

-14 hosts = 2 to the power of 4 minus 2, so we only need 4 host bits
+14 hosts = we only need 4 host bits for the host portion = a subnet mask of /28
 - Our first subnet will be 10.1.1.0/28
 - Our second subnet will be 10.1.1.16/28
 - Our third subnet will be 10.1.1.32/28
 - ...
 - Last subnet will be 10.1.1.240/28

+We've created 16 subnets that can each contain 14 hosts.
+The 2 remaining addresses in each subnet will be for the subnet ID and for the broadcast.

+**Example 2**: 10.128.192.0/18
+Create 30 subnets with as many hosts as possible.

 ---